denialofsandwich/pythapi/README.md

 # pythapi
 A flexible and light API for nearly every purpose with focus on extensibility.

 This Project is designed to easily create your own webservices and connect it with others.
-Nearly everything is running as a plugin, which means that you can easily extend and remove features if needed.
+Nearly everything is running as a plugin, which means that you can easy extend and remove features if needed.

 ## Install